YahiaOmar/Data-analysis-with-Power-BI/Interactive Dashboard for HVAC ADVERTISING /README.md

+I developed a fully interactive, multi-page dashboard seamlessly embedded into the client's website to provide a smooth and intuitive user experience.
+This project features:

 ✅ 3 Responsive Dashboard Pages – Designed with clarity and usability in mind, allowing end-users to navigate through key business metrics effortlessly.

 ✅ Live Spreadsheet Integration – The dashboard is dynamically connected to a Google Spreadsheet, allowing the client to update data easily without needing to touch the backend.

 ✅ Website Embedding – Integrated directly into the client’s site, providing a native look and feel for end users.

 ✅ Data-Driven Decisions – Supports real-time updates and accurate visual insights tailored to the client's specific KPIs.

 This solution empowers clients to maintain and manage their data effortlessly while delivering a professional, on-brand analytical experience to their users.